ymirsky/VulChecker/README.md

 # VulChecker
 A deep learning model for localizing bugs in C/C++ source code (USENIX'23)

-This repo hosts the source code used in the following paper:
+This repo hosts the source code for the method proposed in the following paper:

 ```